 For USA Players

-NFL football games see some of the highest levels of betting action from among all of the sports and events that are covered at any sportsbook, including Bovada.
+Professional football games see some of the highest levels of betting action from among all of the sports and events that are covered at any sportsbook, including Bovada.
 Bovada offers a robust NFL betting section that spans a wide range of betting lines and wagering options, including futures, the playoffs, the Super Bowl and the NFL Draft.
 You'll find prop bets, live betting, in-play betting, parlays, and many other options.
 When it comes to NFL betting, Bovada has a comprehensive approach.

 New players are eligible for Bovada's welcome bonus that offers a 50% match bonus up to $250 on your first deposit.
-Reload bonuses are frequently offered throughout the NFL season for return bettors.
+Reload bonuses are frequently offered throughout football season for return bettors.
 The fact that Bovada accepts Bitcoin deposits and processes Bitcoin withdrawals makes account funding extremely simple for USA residents.
 They welcome players from across the US, with the exception of Delaware, Maryland, New Jersey, and Nevada.

 Is it legal to bet on NFL games online in the US?